 We walked through one of the 3 entrances to the village and found that they all lead to the same path.
 We soon found ourselves in one of the groups being ushered to different areas of the village to learn more about this culture and gain some hands on experience at the different whares (houses).

 One of the interesting ones was with the sticks.
 Two ladies told us the importance of the sticks and showed us a routine of throwing them to each other and catching them.
 Next, we had larger sticks that some audience members had to catch in a circle.

-The other activity that I found interesting at the village is a brief learning of the Haka, for all the men that want to.
-I tried, and proved that I’m no dancer.
+The other activity that I found interesting in the village was a brief learning of the Haka, for all the men that wanted to.
+I tried and proved that I’m no dancer.

 I was impressed with the Maori Village Experience.
 The setup along with the knowledge of the staff makes for a great experience.
 The value for money is great.